tjmahr/adventofcode20/README.md

 -   01a/b *Find subsets that sum to a value:* Math.
 Filtering values.
 -   02a/b *Count characters in a string:* Regular expressions.
--   03a/b *Count points visited in a repeating grid :* Math (modular arithmetic).
+-   03a/b *Count points visited in a repeating grid:* Math (modular arithmetic).
+Book-keeping.

+By “book-keeping”, I mean basic programming programming where I keep track of some changing state like a position in a vector.

+By “math”, I mean studying the problem and using math to find a shortcut that lets me skip some computations.